azareljacobs/Wholesale_PartnerPortal/README.md

         -   `Delete`: Deletes the current partner (if editing an existing one).
         -   `Save`: Saves the partner data and typically redirects back to the grid.
         -   `Save and Continue Edit`: Saves the partner data and reloads the edit form.
-    -   **Admin Partner View Page**: When viewing a partner's details in the admin panel, a link labeled "Open Partner Page in New Window" is present.
+    -   **Admin Partner View Page**: When viewing a partner's details in the admin panel, a link labelled "Open Partner Page in New Window" is present.
 This link allows administrators to open the corresponding frontend partner page in a new browser tab.

 -   **Custom URL Key Component**:
     -   The form includes a custom JavaScript component (`Wholesale_PartnerPortal/js/form/element/url-key.js`) for the URL Key field.
     -   This component automatically generates a URL key (slug) based on the partner name when the field is left empty.
-    -   It sanitizes the input by converting spaces to hyphens, removing special characters, and ensuring the format is valid for use in URLs.
+    -   It sanitises the input by converting spaces to hyphens, removing special characters, and ensuring the format is valid for use in URLs.
     -   Validation ensures the slug is unique across partners to prevent URL conflicts.
     -   Enhanced with real-time AJAX validation to check for duplicate URL keys.
     -   Length restriction (64 characters) prevents potential database issues.